hschellman/computing-basics/_episodes/04-intro-art-larsoft.md

 The LArSoft toolkit is a set of software components that simulate and reconstruct LArTPC data, and also it provides tools for accessing raw data from the experiments.
 LArSoft contains an interface to GEANT4 (art does not list GEANT4 as a dependency) and the GENIE generator.
 It contains geometry tools that are adapted for wire-based LArTPC detectors.

+LArSoft provides a collection of shared simulation, reconstruction, and analysis tools, with art interfaces.
+Often, a useful algorithm will be developed by an experimental collaboration, and desire to share it with other LArTPC collaborations, which is how much of the software in LArSoft came to be.
+Interfaces and services have to be standardized for shared use.
+Things like the detector geometry and the dead channel list, for example, are detector-specific, but shared simulation and reconstruction algorithms need to be able to access information from these services, which are not defined until an experiment's software stack is set up and the lar program is invoked.
+LArSoft therefore uses plug-ins and class inheritance extensively to deal with these situations.

-A recent graph of the UPS products in a full stack starting with dunesw is available [here](https://wiki.dunescience.org/w/img_auth.php/6/6f/Dunesw_v09_72_01_e20_prof_graph.pdf) (dunesw).
+A recent graph of the UPS products in a full stack starting with dunesw is available [here](https://wiki.dunescience.org/w/img_auth.php/0/07/Dunesw_v10_00_04d00_e26-prof_graph.pdf) (dunesw).
 You can see the LArSoft pieces under dunesw, as well as GEANT4, GENIE, ROOT, and a few others.

 ### LArSoft Data Products